 National Beer Day (April 7)

-In developing a beer day campaign, talk with local bars, especially those with their own brewery.
+In developing a National Beer Day campaign, talk with local bars, especially those with their own brewery.
 Chat with them about how to raise their visibility for local customers.
 One idea is to promote a “beer club” if they have one.
 If they don’t, maybe they should consider it!
 They can also launch a day of promotion with beer specials.
 Since you know who prefers beer, set up targeted display and social media ads to reach those audiences.

 Tax Day (April 15)